This is the multi-page printable view of this section. Click here to print.

 • Are you a reviewer or requested reiewer?
 If so, the PR goes to Reviewing PRs

 If none of those things applies, the pull request appears in the Inbox.
 From here, you can view the PR’s details and decide whether to Watch or Ignore a PR.
-If you later become a reviewer or an assigned contributor, the PR moves to one of those columns whether or not you Watch or Ignore it.
+If the PR is closed, you can Archive it.
+If you later become a reviewer or an assignee, the PR moves to one of those columns whether or not you Watch or Ignore it.

 For more information about processing incoming PRs, refer to Incoming PRs.